 You can EQ in solo at first to get mix elements generally where you want them.
 But as you go, always mix with EQ in context.
 By keeping the whole mix there, you won’t go end up going too far.
 We’ve used the painting analogy before, but it works well.
 A single color might pop on its own, but it disappears when mixed with several similar colors.
 Contrast, balance, tone, and texture matter.
 These can only be achieved when viewing the sum of the parts.

 These are but a few mixing tricks among hundreds.
 Whenever you feel your mix lacks something, try implementing one or two of these.
-Don’t be afraid to experiment a bit.
+Don’t be afraid to experiment a bit, but be wary of the audio mixing myths.
 Nothing is sacred here.
 You just might end up with the secret sauce you needed to drive that mix home.